react-bootstrap-table/react-bootstrap-table2/docs/filter-props.md

 * export `filter` function to allow users to access.
 For textFilter, `filter(value)` to filter columns dynamically.

 ### textFilter.onFilter - [Function]
 * Register a listener which will be called when column filter being triggered.
+If you return an array value, `react-bootstrap-table2` will adopt this value as final filted result.

 **Example**
 ```js